Kim Robertson (athlete): Sporting career

-400m by Mr. McIntyre who at the time was 95 years old.
+After finishing school, Robertson began training with Tom McIntyre, a sprint and hurdles coach.
+Robertson won 32 national titles in the 100m, 200m, and 400m New Zealand Championship events between 1976 and 1984.
+McIntyre suggested that Robertson compete in the 400m, which she first contested at the New Zealand Track & Field Championships in Hamilton in March 1977.
+McIntyre, who was 95 years old at the time, presented Robertson with the gold medal for the 400m.

 The move up to the 400m distance resulted in her 1st of six 400m titles, immediately breaking the Auckland record.
 Her times steadily improved until in 1980 she ran a world-class time (and new New Zealand Record [5]) of 51.60 in the televised New Zealand Track Series beating the current Commonwealth Games champion Donna Hartley from England.
 This time ranked Robertson 12th in the world and beat the Olympic Games qualifying time.
 She repeated this accomplishment one week later in her home city of Auckland running down the opposition in the final 150 meters to win in 51.80.
 Robertson's time of 51.60 still stands as a New Zealand record – the longest-standing Olympic track event record for women.

 Unfortunately for Robertson the 1980 New Zealand Olympic team boycotted the Moscow Games and therefore she could not compete.
 She continued to compete in all sprint events and was 5th in the 1982 Commonwealth Games 400m behind the great Raelene Boyle.
 In 1985 Robertson was selected to compete in the first ever World Indoor Games in Paris, France.
 She was selected for both the 60m and 200m.
 Having never run on an indoor track before Robertson made both finals and won a bronze medal behind world record holder Marita Koch in the 200m [6].
 Koch's winning time was 23.09 c.f.
 Robertson's 3rd place in 23.69.
 Robertson's times from that championship are still the fastest indoor times run by a New Zealand woman.

 In the winter months, Robertson excelled in badminton representing Auckland at numerous tournaments and winning the Auckland A Grade singles and doubles in 1978.